The Lord of the Rings

 By: Domonique Cox-Salberg

-Complete with a surplus of iconic shots, The Lord of the Rings trilogy became one of the most visually arresting fantasy epics ever made, with the Fellowship’s cinematography surpassing the others.
-Thus, the artist that won the Oscar for cinematography for his efforts in The Lord of the Rings: The Fellowship of the Ring (2001) and helped to create these iconic moments is the late Australian cinematographer Andrew Lesnie.
-He later went on to lend his talents to The Hobbit Trilogy (2012-2014), The Lovely Bones (2009) and King Kong (2005).
+Complete with a surplus of iconic shots, The Lord of the Rings trilogy is one of the most visually arresting fantasy epics ever made, with the Fellowship’s Oscar-winning cinematography surpassing the others.
+Though not award-winning, The Two Towers cinematography did achieve impressive techniques and gorgeous shots worth discussing.
+The artist responsible for capturing these iconic moments is cinematographer Andrew Lesnie.
+Where later in his career, he lent his talents to The Hobbit Trilogy (2012-2014), The Lovely Bones (2009), and King Kong (2005).
 Therefore, this article will discuss a few scenes from The Fellowship and The Two Towers cinematography, the thought process behind Lesnie’s choices, and how they served the film’s narrative.

 Quick jump to the following sections: